cdktf/cdktf-provider-cloudflare/docs/r2BucketSippy.go.md

 Value of a Cloudflare API token.

-This is the value labelled "Secret Access Key" when creating an API token from the [R2 dashboard](https://dash.cloudflare.com/?to=/:account/r2/api-tokens).
+This is the value labelled "Secret Access Key" when creating an API. token from the [R2 dashboard](https://dash.cloudflare.com/?to=/:account/r2/api-tokens).

 Sippy will use this token when writing objects to R2, so it is best to scope this token to the bucket you're enabling Sippy for.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/r2_bucket_sippy#secret_access_key R2BucketSippy#secret_access_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/r2_bucket_sippy#secret_access_key R2BucketSippy#secret_access_key}

 ---